 Over the front door of School House, just above an engraving: LOWER-HOUSE LIBRARY 1862, is a cast iron bracket holding the original Victorian gas lantern that I restored and converted to electricity in 1962, 100 years after the house was built.

 The gas lamp post I was given, with its copper lantern missing, weighs over 1000kg.
 Moving it became an engineering challenge.
 Time passed leaving it standing alongside the new concrete electric lamp on the path at the back of the house, until 1979.
 0ur three sons were about to leave for university, and we came up with a plan to move the lamp before they went, and install it at the front of the house on Moss Lane.

 Our thanks go to those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.
 Unless otherwise noted, the historical pictures are from the Civic Society picture collection at the Discovery Centre and also available online.

-Special thanks go to Harold Skelhorn for his history on Lowerhouse gas lamps.
+Special thanks go to Harold Skelhorn for his history, and pictures, on Lowerhouse gas lamps.